Class of 2017

 - Hometown: Nairobi, Kenya

-On campus, Olivia participates in the Kellogg Institute’s International Scholars Program and works as a Kellogg professor’s assistant.
-She is an international ambassador for International Student and Scholar Affairs (ISSA), where she mentors new international students and helps coordinate cultural programs.
-She's also a peer advisor.
 In fall 2014, Olivia served as a guest judge for a high school business competition organized by the Meridian International Center PAYLEP in Chicago.
-In her free time, Olivia co-produced a Notre Dame promotional film for her high school, the African Leadership Academy.
+In her free time, Olivia co-produced a promotional film for her high school, the African Leadership Academy.
+She loves to dance and choreographed dances for the Dance Africa club.

 - Areas of Study: Civil Engineering